 Maybe you've been told running is hands-down the best exercise you can do.
 (Did a runner tell you that?)
 Whether or not that's true depends largely on your personal preferences, but it's also true that running shouldn't be your only exercise.

-Cross-training means switching out one to two of your regularly scheduled runs for another workout.
+Cross-training means regularly dedicating one to two days of your fitness schedule to non-running workouts.
 That can be a different form of cardio, such as swimming or cycling, or a strength-training session, such as weightlifting or body-weight exercises.

 Prevent injury and burnout with these cross-training workouts for runners.